Transfer of messages in a secret way to protect data to the authenticated person has always been a subject of concern for decades.

 A good hash function should be complex and should not reproduce the same hash value for two different inputs.

-To ensure the integrity of the message, hashing is used.
+We use hashing to ensure the integrity of the message.

 For example: many stores provide software along with their hash value so that users can ensure the integrity by calculating the hash value of downloaded/purchased software on their own.